ycpcs/cs335-spring2022/schedule/guest_speaker.md

 - Is there an exploit that you know exists, but can't find a way to stop it or prove it exists?
 - Which is harder to deal with and who causes more damage, someone who knows what they are doing, or someone who just copies off the internet?
 - In your opinion, what qualities does a good cybersecurity specialist have?
 What qualities would a poor cybersecurity specialist have?
+- What are the factors that led to your choice to work in your field?
+- What are the ethical considerations (if any) you factored into your decision to work in the proprietary software field? within the open source movement?-
+- What advice would you give to any students considering a career within your field?
+- What’s it like working with your team on a day-to-day basis?
+- Do you have any interesting/bizarre stories to tell regarding your work within the cybersecurity industry?

 #### 2021 Questions
 - What is most common thread you see on daily basis?